 Janacek’s powerful music underscores this drama like the soundtrack to a modern movie set.
 It dictates the mood, not just in the long overture, but through the extended interludes linking the diverse scenes and locations.
 Franz Welser-Möst elicts raw passion and elemental forces from the Vienna Philharmonic players in idiomatic playing.

-Welser- Möst sees Janacek as visionary composer, ahead of his time.
-But for years the Janacek played has been soft-edged, beautified.(Prologue, June 2011.)
+Welser-Möst sees Janacek as visionary composer, ahead of his time.
+But for years the Janacek played has been ‘soft-edged, beautified’.(Prologue, June 2011.)
 Möst aims to reveal the ‘raw flesh’ of Janacek’s scores: Janacek’s highly personalised style rooted in the rhythm of his mother tongue.
 (The spoken word is developed as leitmotifs to create sound and voice pictures.)
 Janacek’s text must be followed precisely- whether you understand the words or not- for the whole process to work.
-So Katya Kabanova is in Czech-as opposed to David Pountney’s Jenufa , revived 2010, in German.
+So Katya Kabanova is in Czech-as opposed to Vienna’s David Pountney’s Jenufa , revived 2010, in German.

 Welser-Möst directed a cast well- experienced in their roles.
-Especially ice-blonde Janice Watson (previously in Covent Garden and Milan), as Katya.
+Especially ice-blonde Janice Watson , previously in the role in Covent Garden and Milan, as Katya.
 Watson’s light soprano has a phenomenal range, fully extended in the role she inhabits.
 Katya’s marriage to Tichon was ill-fated by a domineering, possessive mother-in-law.
 The rich widow Kabanicha (again sung by internationally distinguished Debora Polaski) is constantly testing her son’s loyalty, reproaching and insulting Katya.
 Tichon (Marian Talaba) is driven to drink , later to wife -beating.
-His escape, a business trip, against Katya’s protests, gives opportunity for Katya’s affair with Boris-encouraged by Varvara, (vivacious red-head, mezzo-soprano Stephanie Houtzeel.)
+His escape, a business trip, against Katya’s protests, gives opportunity for Katya’s affair with Boris- encouraged by Varvara, (vivacious red-head, mezzo-soprano Stephanie Houtzeel.)

 But Katya is a femme fatale, a free spirit; yet gnawed by religious guilt, can never be truly happy.
 Katya reveals to her opposite, the hedonistic Varvara, how as a child she’d felt, like Christ, entering Paradise; but the clouds had ‘wept’.
 Katya’s dreams are tormented by invisible voices.
 She’s ‘beset by sin’, as if the devil is whispering temptation.
 She has nowhere to hide .
 Siezed by a strange desire, Katya struggles to escape through the window, held back only by Varvara.

-In their moving last scene, Boris (tenor Klaus Florian Vogt) sees Katya to tell her his uncle is sending him away.
+In their moving last scene, Boris (Vogt’s lyrical tenor) sees Katya to tell her his uncle is sending him away.
 After Katya’s body is found, Kabanicha is accused of killing Katya.
 In the ending to Andre Engel’s Vienna production, Katya’s body is laid out in a white gown.
 Polaski’s grim-faced mother-in-law feels, and extends Katya’s lifeless arm .Then callously kicks over the body, pushing the head face down.
 A chilling revenge; but Katya’s is a tragedy foretold.

 Katya Kabanova is the first of Welser-Möst’s Janacek cycle.
 Vienna State Opera’s electifying production- bringing out the music’s intense , passionate lyricism- triumphantly justifies Möst’s commitment- in spite of gripes about the American staging.